Tug Valley defeats Cameron 63-45 to claim first girls' state title in school history

 Tug Valley held Tucker County to 16-60 shooting as a team for the game, including 8-29 attempts from three-point range.

-Tug Valley closed the season out with a 15-2 record in a season that was delayed and shortened from its usual length due to the ongoing COVID-19 pandemic.
+TVHS finished the year with a 15-2 record in a season that was delayed and shortened from its usual length due to the ongoing COVID-19 pandemic.

-Coach Farley, who is in his second stint coaching the Lady Panthers as he led them to back-to-back state tournament berths in 2003 and 2004, said that he is happy to finally bring a girls' title back to the fans in Naugatuck to go along with the three state titles won by the boys program.
+Coach Farley, who is in his second stint coaching the Lady Panthers as he led them to back-to-back state tournament berths in 2003 and 2004 and a semifinal appearance, said that he is happy to finally bring a girls' title back to the fans in Naugatuck to go along with the three state titles won by the boys program.

 "We're very pleased that we can represent our school and the tradition of Tug Valley basketball," Farley said.
 "Down in our neck of the woods, and we are certainly starting to build our other programs, but basketball is what people focused on for a long time.
 I told the girls 'you can be All-State, you can be All-Tournament, you can be a lot of those things.
-But the thing that people will never forget is when they look up on that wall in our gym and see these girls picture and know they made history.'
+But the thing that people will never forget is when they look up on that wall in our gym and see your picture and know that you made history.'
 I'm very proud of them."

+Despite dominating Class A the Lady Panthers unexplainably only had two players named to the All-Tournament team, May and Baisden, while runner-up Cameron had three players named.

-The Lady Panthers will lose the services of May and Newsome but will return a strong senior class next season with Baisden, Evans, ad Hall returning with hopes of winning back-to-back state titles.
+The Lady Panthers will lose the services of May and Newsome but will return a strong senior class next season with Baisden, Evans, and Hall all returning with hopes of winning back-to-back state titles.

-Coach Farley completed his eight season on the sidelines at TVHS and now has a career record of 119-43, good for a winning percentage of .734 percent.
+Coach Farley completed his eighth season on the sidelines at TVHS and now has a career record of 119-43, good for a winning percentage of .734 percent.

 Farley was assisted during the 2021 season by coaches Seth Ooten, Edwyn May, Chad Baisden and Christa Hall.